 Deadline for proposals

-Application forms will be available from participating programmes’ websites.
-Please note that open and close dates vary and completed forms must be submitted by the date specified on the relevant programmes’ webpage.
+Application forms will be available from participating programmes’ webpages.
+Please note that open and close dates vary and completed forms must be submitted by the date specified on the relevant programme's webpage.

-For support developing applications, applicants are also encouraged to contact their local NIHR Research Design Service (RDS) or equivalent in the first instance.
+For support developing applications, applicants are also encouraged to contact their local NIHR Research Support Service (RSS) (this was previously supported by the Research Design Service) or equivalent in the first instance.

-General questions about the call and programme remits should be addressed to your local RDS or equivalent in the first instance, or further guidance may be obtained by sending a short summary (maximum of one A4 page) of their research proposal, in a structured format including rationale, research question, proposed methodology and outcome/evaluation methods to the programme you intend to apply to:
+General questions about the call and programme remits should be addressed to your local RSS or equivalent in the first instance, or further guidance may be obtained by sending a short summary (maximum of one A4 page) of the research proposal in a structured format (including rationale, research question, proposed methodology and outcome/evaluation methods) to the programme you intend to apply to: